holidaycheck/tech-blog/_posts/2018-01-03-testing-reducers.md

 Here's a list of good practices you should follow when creating and testing reducers:
 1. never export `initialState` from reducer; instead make a copy of it in test suite and assert it's structure there
-1. reuse `initialState` in each test (created state and expected state) and alter **only** property that is due to change upon given action to explicitly show what and how things change
+1. reuse `initialState` in each test (created and expected state) and alter **only** property that is due to change upon given action to explicitly show what and how things change

-Here's an example of a reducer (with it's test) that follows those practices:
+Here's an example of a reducer (with its test) that follows those practices:

 ```javascript
 const initialState = {